We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Our most important recommendation for purchasing vintage engagement rings is to buy one from a highly reputable vendor.
 Receive the quality and value you deserve by choosing Blue Nile, James Allen or Brian Gavin Diamonds

 An antique engagement ring is an engagement ring designed to resemble the ring style of a past era, such as the Victorian or Art Deco periods.
-Most diamond sellers offer an array of vintage style engagement rings to choose from, such as this rose gold diamond ring from James Allen.
+Most diamond sellers offer an array of vintage style engagement rings to choose from.
 Some vintage engagement rings are actual antiques, meaning they are at least 50 years old.
 True antique rings are often recycled, passed down through generations or bought and resold through diamond resellers.

 In general, antique engagement rings often have beautiful detailing, such as milgrain or filigree features.
 This stunning Victorian vintage engagement ring from Blue Nile is an example of a halo engagement ring with an antique style.

 A vintage engagement ring is a ring with an antique style, such as one that’s designed with inspiration from the Victorian, Edwardian, or Art Deco time periods.
 Vintage settings often feature beautiful intricacies, like milgrain and filigree.

 There are several types of vintage engagement ring settings, offering you plenty of styles to choose from.
 Review the most popular vintage engagement ring settings below to find a ring that fits your unique style.

 Halo vintage rings feature a center diamond surrounded by a concentric circle or square of smaller diamonds.
 Vintage halo ring styles range from hand-engraved milgrain rings like this one from Blue Nile to intricate, antique rings such as this navette halo ring from James Allen.

 Vintage engagement rings often include a floral element, such as a halo formed in a flower shape or milgrain detailing that resembles petals.
-This floral marquise vintage ring from Blue Nile is full of character and beauty.
-This floral halo from James Allen is Art Deco inspired.
-You can also find vintage floral scalloped halo rings such as this ring from Blue Nile.
+A floral marquise vintage ring is full of character and beauty.
+A floral halo can also be Art Deco inspired.
+You can also find vintage floral scalloped halo rings.